definitelyprobably/libarithmos/README.md

 ## Building

 Clone the repo and configure, build and install as usual.
 See the INSTALL.md file for more details.
-A C++11 compiler is required, but there are no other external dependencies.
+A C++11 compiler is required and autotools will need to be installed if building from a clone of the repo, but there are no other external dependencies.
+If you want to just install the library, you can take a libarithmos tarball from the [releases page] and then autotools is not required, only a C++11 compiler is needed.

 ## Documentation